dku-plant-futures/dku-plant-futures.github.io/content/post/trip-to-fortunate-cafe.md

 {{<
     figure src="/images/2024/fortunate-vegan-cafe/05.jpg"
-    title="The Window of Fortunate Cafe"
+    caption="The Window of Fortunate Cafe"
     alt="The Window of Fortunate Cafe"
     class="medium"
 >}}